-About the research
+About the research project

-The research will focus on identifying and analyzing the ways in which U.S. states represent their transatlantic interests.
+The research focuses on identifying and analyzing the ways in which U.S. states represent their transatlantic trade interests.
 Within the U.S. federal system and through direct European links, U.S. state executives and legislatures are involved in transatlantic relations.
 The key questions are to find out why some U.S. states become active in transatlantic trade policy, what avenues they pursue to voice their opinions and how this relates to the federal government’s position.

 U.S. states are economically and politically potent actors, whose efforts in trade promotion have been studied.
 However, we have little knowledge on state actors’ engagement in trade policy, even though there are potential conflicts with the federal government as well as tensions between the principles of federalism and free markets.
-To improve the understanding of policy issues at all governmental levels, this research project aims to provide an analysis of U.S. states’ transatlantic ties.
+To improve the understanding of policy issues at all governmental levels, this research project provides an analysis of U.S. states’ transatlantic ties.

 About the author